Family Essentials: What To Pack For A Holiday With Kids

 Medications And First Aid

-Firstly, medications and a first aid kit including band-aids and painkillers such as children’s paracetamol, antihistamines and a thermometer are always important.
+Firstly, medications and a first aid kit including band-aids and painkillers such as children's paracetamol, antihistamines and a thermometer are always important when holiday packing.
 Insect repellent and anti-septic cream can also be great for keeping the family healthy, especially if you are planning on heading to a national park or somewhere you are likely to encounter bugs.
+Wet wipes and sun cream are also travel essentials that should be included in your first aid kit.

 Specific Toiletries For Kids

 While you should be able to pick up most toiletries from shops close to your resort, packing your own can provide you with peace of mind.
 Plus, it means more time to enjoy your destination!
-You can also buy small reusable bottles for shampoo and other toiletries.
+You can also buy one pair of small reusable bottles for shampoo and conditioner, but many hotels even provide these for free.
 This is a great way of reducing waste and the environment will love you for it!
+Make sure to pack any other essentials, such as contact lenses in your toiletry bag.

 Click Here To Download, Save Or Print Our Packing List